-IPBES Side Event @ CBD COP 13: Global Assessment on Biodiversity and Ecosystem Services
+IPBES COP 13 Side Event on Global Assessment on Biodiversity and Ecosystem Services

 Bonn (IPBES Media) – In 2005, the Millennium Ecosystem Assessment (MA) changed the way we look at our world.
 The IPBES Global Assessment, to be finalized in early 2019, is the scientific successor to the MA.
 Its findings will be the basis for national and international decision-making by Governments, the private sector and civil society over the next decade and beyond – providing the science to underpin success of the new Sustainable Development Goals.

 Covering a timeframe from the middle of the last century until the middle of this century, the IPBES Global Assessment will analyze the state of knowledge about how people and nature interact and nature’s benefits to people, direct and indirect drivers of change, plausible futures and scenarios regarding biodiversity and ecosystem services and response options.
 It will explore the contributions of biodiversity and ecosystems to long-term quality of life – focusing on the synergies and trade-offs needed to balance the economic, social and environmental dimensions of the 2030 Agenda for Sustainable Development, as well as progress made on the UN Strategic Plan for Biodiversity, including the Aichi Biodiversity Targets.